jortuck/Freddy/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+If the bot returned an error, please write it here.
+If able to, please add the time when the error happened so I can check the logs for additional context.